lucylow/Martha_Stewart/README.md

 ## Computational Advantages of Discrete-Time Trading
 * Discrete vs Continue time trading
+  * Continuous-time markets implicitly assume computers and communications are infinitely fast (false)
+  * Discrete time respects the limits of computers
 * Uniform-price  auctions  are  fast  to  compute
 * Gives algorithmic traders a discrete block of timebetween when they receive a message
 * Simplifies the market paper trail for reg-ulators  and  other  market  observers